Master of Professional Studies – Veterinary Parasitology

 * Admission is open only to US citizens, permanent residents, and individuals with current valid US immigration status.
 Individuals who would require immigration status and sponsorship to enter the US are not eligible for this hybrid degree.
 Please note that no Student Status Visa(s) or student immigration documentation can be issued at this time.

 This MPS program is designed for individuals who seek to enhance their careers with specialized professional training in Veterinary Parasitology.
 Professionals and workers in industry, government or non-governmental organizations are encouraged to take advantage of the flexible nature of the program.
-The MPS degree can be completed in one year, and provides rigorous training in all aspects of parasitology at one of the nation’s top Colleges of Veterinary Medicine.
+The MPS degree can be completed in one year (full-time), and provides rigorous training in all aspects of parasitology at one of the nation’s top Colleges of Veterinary Medicine.
 The MPS in Veterinary Medical Sciences at Cornell is unique in the country, and provides the opportunity for registered students to:

 - Take in-depth and comprehensive courses covering a range of highly relevant topics

-- Get hands-on lab experiences, with options to pursue experiences at labs around the country
+- Get hands-on lab experiences

 - Develop and prepare a capstone project in a veterinary parasitology area of interest to the student

-Courses and labs are offered in a hybrid manner (mix of online and residential formats) that is friendly to the working professional.
+Our program is offered in a hybrid manner (mix of online and residential formats) that is friendly to the working professional.
 Graduates of the MPS program will be competitive for positions in industry, federal and state government, and academia.

 Program Learning Objectives